Collaborative Fellowships and Joint Professorships

 Three advanced graduate students will receive two-month fellowships.
-The group will spend the month of October 2019 in residence using Florida Atlantic University Libraries’ Marvin and Sybil Weiner Spirit of America Collection in Boca Raton, Florida, and each individual will take a second month at the Huntington Library at a time of their choosing between July 1, 2019 and June 30, 2020.
-Successful applicants will receive $2,500 and $3,500 from FAU and The Huntington, respectively, for residence in their collections.
+The group will spend the month of October 2022 in residence using Florida Atlantic University Libraries’ Marvin and Sybil Weiner Spirit of America Collection in Boca Raton, Florida, and each individual will take a second month at The Huntington's Library at a time of their choosing between July 1, 2022 and June 30, 2023.
+Successful applicants will receive a stipend of $2,500 from FAU and $3,500 from The Huntington in support of their residencies at the two institutions.
 More information and application instructions

 The Eleanor Searle Visiting Professorship in History at Caltech and The Huntington

 The Division of the Humanities and Social Sciences at the California Institute of Technology (Caltech), in collaboration with the Research Division of The Huntington Library, Art Collections, and Botanical Gardens (The Huntington), invites applications for the annual Eleanor Searle Visiting Professor in History.
 The appointment runs from a minimum of six months up to a full academic year (September 2022–June 2023) and includes a half-time teaching position (two ten-week undergraduate courses) at Caltech, as well as a half-time research position at The Huntington.
 The position is open to applicants from all fields of history.
 Interested candidates should have demonstrated superb teaching and research skills.
 All applicants must currently hold a Ph.D. and a full-time tenured or tenure-track appointment at another university.